lupyuen/nuttx-ox64/README.md

 - M0 Firmware is hardcoded for 2 Mbps

+- Not really fun to watch.
+But we use this for testing our 2 Mbps USB Serial Adapter.

 When we power up Ox64 in __Flashing Mode__: (Boot Button pressed)

 - Ox64 is ready for Firmware Flashing by BL DevCube